 Courses are provided by five different departments belonging to one of the three universities: History at Leiden University, Architecture and the Built Environment at Delft University of Technology and Sociology, Public Administration and the International Institute of Social Studies at Erasmus University Rotterdam.

 The Governance of Migration and Diversity specialisation is offered as part of four Master’s programmes, part of the GMD collaboration:

 · GMD Public Administration track, Erasmus University Rotterdam

-· GMD Development studies track, Erasmus University Rotterdam (International Institute of Social Studies)
+· GMD Development studies trackOpens external, Erasmus University Rotterdam (International Institute of Social Studies)

-All students take part in the general part of the master programme which constitutes 50% (30 ECTS) of the courses.
+All students participate in the general part of the Master’s programme which constitutes 50% (30 ECTS) of the courses.
 The other 50% entails a track-specific programme.

-After completing the master's specialisation, you will be awarded a diploma from the discipline and master's programme you are enrolled in (Sociology, Public Administration, History or Development Studies), with ‘Governance of Migration of Diversity’ as your specialisation.
+After completing the Master's specialisation, you will obtain a diploma from the discipline and Master's programme you are enrolled in (Sociology, Public Administration, History or Development Studies), with ‘Governance of Migration of Diversity’ as your specialisation.